How do I:

 To find the appendices from the HANZAB books, use the search: type ‘Appendix’ in the search box.
 Alternate methods are:

-- to use the links under Bird related information on the HANZAB contents page
+- Use the links under Bird related information on the HANZAB contents page.

-- to search for ‘HANZAB book structure’ and go that page to see the full list by volume.
+- Search for ‘HANZAB book structure‘ and go that page to see the full list by volume.